hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_complex.md

 ## **consumable**

-The **consumable** parameter can be set to either 'yes' ('y' abbreviated), 'no' ('n') or 'JOB' ('j').
-It can be set to 'yes' and 'JOB' only for numeric attributes (INT, DOUBLE, MEMORY, TIME - see **type** above).
-If set to 'yes' or 'JOB' the consumption of the corresponding resource can be managed by xxQS_NAMExx internal bookkeeping.
+The **consumable** parameter can be set to either 'yes' ('y' abbreviated), 'no' ('n'), 'JOB' ('j'), or 'HOST' ('h').
+It can be set to 'yes', 'JOB', and 'HOST' only for numeric attributes (INT, DOUBLE, MEMORY, TIME - see **type** above).
+If set to 'yes', 'JOB', or 'HOST' the consumption of the corresponding resource can be managed by xxQS_NAMExx internal bookkeeping.
 In this case xxQS_NAMExx accounts for the consumption of this resource for all running jobs and ensures that jobs are only dispatched if the xxQS_NAMExx internal bookkeeping indicates enough available consumable resources.
-Consumables are an efficient means to manage limited resources such a available memory, free space on a file system, network bandwidth or floating software licenses.
+Consumables are an efficient means to manage limited resources such as available memory, free space on a file system, network bandwidth or floating software licenses.

-A consumable defined by 'y' is a per slot consumables which means the limit is multiplied by the number of slots being used by the job before being applied.
-In case of 'j' the consumable is a per job consumable.
+A consumable defined by 'YES' is a per slot consumables which means the limit is multiplied by the number of slots being used by the job before being applied.
+In case of 'JOB' the consumable is a per job consumable.
-This resource is debited as requested (without multiplication) from the allocated master queue.
-The resource needs not be available for the slave task queues.
+This resource is debited as requested (without multiplication) from the allocated master queue or the host the master task is running on.
+The resource needs not be available for the slave task queues / hosts.
+'HOST' consumables are per host consumables.
+Their capacity can only be defined on exechost or global level (not on queue level), the requested amount of such a resource is debited once per host running one or multiple tasks of a job.

 Consumables can be combined with default or user defined load parameters (see *xxqs_name_sxx_conf*(5) and *host_conf*(5)), i.e. load values can